 Identifying vulnerabilities in networks and devices and scanning them all through their life cycle until they are remediated is paramount.
 Attackers have the same information on vulnerabilities as vendors, security, and IT admins.
 End-users often confuse themselves with penetration testing vs. vulnerability scanning when they’re out considering ways to protect their organization’s digital ecosystem.
 A good vulnerability management system can prevent these attacks.

 Customers sometimes want vulnerability management to scan, assess, and remediate vulnerabilities, but they’d be knocking on the doors of penetration testing and vice-versa.
 Vulnerability Management System can resolve these issues.

-Vulnerability scanning is part of continuous vulnerability management programs to assess vulnerabilities, prioritize, and remediate them.
-This continuous process minimizes the window that an attacker seeks to launch a full-fledged attack on organizations.
-Vulnerability scanning and assessment play a crucial role to strengthen an organization’s network security.
+Vulnerability scanning is part of a continuous vulnerability management program to assess, prioritize, and remediate vulnerabilities.
+This continuous process minimizes an attacker’s window to launch a full-fledged attack on organizations.
+Vulnerability scanning and assessment are crucial in strengthening an organization’s network security.

-On the other hand, Penetration Testing is about simulating methods that attackers might use to reach their objectives.
+On the other hand, penetration testing is about simulating attackers’ methods to reach their objectives.
 Both methods are poles apart when it comes to protecting devices.
-Without cybersecurity measures in place, devices will be in jeopardy, and organizations could end up losing their resources, reputation, and customer base.
+Without cybersecurity measures, devices will be in jeopardy, and organizations could lose their resources, reputation, and customer base.

 Some of the fundamental differences between penetration testing vs. vulnerability scanning are: